-Mr. Wellington's other responsibilities at NHGRI include managing the creation and implementation of a new NHGRI-wide budget-tracking system.
-The system is being developed to better track NHGRI's investments in various aspects of genomics.
+Mr. Wellington's other responsibilities at NHGRI include managing the creation and implementation of a NHGRI-wide budget-tracking system.
 Previously, Mr. Wellington worked on the NIH Common Fund Human Microbiome Project and the Big Data to Knowledge initiative.

 Mr. Wellington received his undergraduate degree in biology and math from the University of Richmond in 2007.